 I use scrubbed, unpeeled potatoes, then shred them in my food processor.
-I combine them with onions (of course), plus shredded sweet potatoes and zucchini, for just a little extra color and flavor.
+(I use a Cuisinart, and have relied on the same one for many years.)
+To the potatoes, I add onions (of course), plus shredded sweet potatoes and zucchini, for just a little extra color and flavor.

 I find that by keeping the pancakes a little thinner as they bake, they’ll cook more evenly and turn a lovely golden brown.

 Although the texture of baked potato latkes just won’t be quite as crispy as when they’re fried, the flavor is wonderful – and I think positively and healthfully addictive.

 BAKED POTATO, SWEET POTATO, AND ZUCCHINI LATKES